Burchard36/MusePluse/README.md

 Next, you will need to set your server IP in the settings.yml, this will be the IP you use to connect to the server, this should
 **ONLY** be the IP/Domain of your server ex `123.56.123.45` or `my.awsome.server`

-Once both are set, simple restart your server!
+Once both are set, simply restart your server!

 ### Hosting the resource pack on an external website